Dangerous Insects in Phuket

 A malarial mosquito can be distinguished from a regular one by its appearance: malarial mosquitoes have longer legs, and when they land, they raise their bodies high, forming an angle with the surface.
 A regular mosquito, on the other hand, sits flat.

 Thai mosquitoes do not buzz, making it very difficult to anticipate and avoid their bites.
-However, you can protect yourself by wearing closed clothing, using repellents (preferably Thai ones, as they are more effective than Russian-made products), employing fumigators, and installing mosquito nets on windows.
-Additionally, avoid staying near damp forests and dense vegetation, as these are prime mosquito habitats.
+However, you can avoid getting bitten by wearing protective clothing, using repellents (Thai ones are more effective than Russian), fumigators, and mosquito nets on windows.
+Also, avoid settling near humid forests and thickets — that’s where mosquitoes are most prevalent.

 Sand Flies